Mahdi: Origin

 By the time of the Abbasid Revolution in 750, Mahdi was already a known concept.
-Evidence shows that the first Abbasid caliph Saffah (r.
+Evidence shows that the first Abbasid caliph al-Saffah (r.
 750–754) assumed the title of "the Mahdi" for himself.

-Shi'a Islam
+Shia Islam

-In Shi'a Islam, the eschatological Mahdi was commonly given the epithet al-Qa'im (القائم), which can be translated as 'he who will rise,' signifying his rise against tyranny in the end of time.
-Distinctively Shi'a is the notion of temporary absence or occultation of the Mahdi, whose life has been prolonged by divine will.
-An intimately related Shi'a notion is that of raj'a (lit. 'return'), which often means the return to life of (some) Shi'a Imams, particularly Husayn ibn Ali, to exact their revenge on their oppressors.
+In Shia Islam, the eschatological Mahdi was commonly given the epithet al-Qa'im (القائم), which can be translated as 'he who will rise,' signifying his rise against tyranny in the end of time.
+Distinctively Shia is the notion of temporary absence or occultation of the Mahdi, whose life has been prolonged by divine will.
+An intimately related Shia notion is that of raj'a (lit. 'return'), which often means the return to life of (some) Shia Imams, particularly Husayn ibn Ali, to exact their revenge on their oppressors.

 Traditions that predicted the occultation and rise of a future imam were already in circulation for a century before the death of the eleventh Imam in 260 (874 CE), and possibly as early as the seventh-century CE.
-These traditions were appropriated by various Shi'a sects in different periods, including the now-extinct sects of Nawusites and Waqifites.
+These traditions were appropriated by various Shia sects in different periods, including the now-extinct sects of Nawusites and Waqifites.
 For instance, these traditions were cited by the now-extinct Kaysanites, who denied the death of Ibn al-Hanafiyya, and held that he was in hiding in the Razwa mountains near Medina.
 This likely originated with two groups of his supporters, namely, southern Arabian settlers and local recent converts in Iraq, who seem to have spread the notions now known as occultation and raj'a.
 Later on, these traditions were also employed by the Waqifites to argue that Musa al-Kazim, the seventh Imam, had not died but was in occultation.